microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-03.md

 1. Ensure that you have GitHub Copilot access associated with your GitHub account.
 2. Install the GitHub Copilot extension for Visual Studio Code.
 3. Open the GitHub Copilot completions panel.
+4. Ensure that the GitHub Copilot extension is working by entering the following comment in an existing C# code file: `// Write a loop from 0 to 10 and print out the numeric value of the iterator for each loop iteration`.
+Then, highlight the comment and review the suggestions.

 ### Success Criteria